chiniu/wiibalanceplot/README.md

-wiiblanceplot
+wiibalanceplot
 =============

 What is this
 ------------
-Use wii blance board to track barycentre and draw on display.
+Use wii balance board to track barycentre and draw on display.
 Combine below two

 * GUI [scalesgui.py](http://abstrakraft.org/cwiid/ticket/63)